xmos/lib_spi/doc/rst/lib_spi.rst

 The final parameter of the ``spi_master`` task is an optional clock block.
 If the clock block is supplied then the maximum transfer rate of the SPI bus is increased (see :numref:`spi_master_sync_timings`).
-If ``null`` is supplied instead then the performance is less but no clock block is used.
+If ``null`` is supplied instead then the performance is lower but no clock block is used.

 The application can use the client end of the interface connection to